MausGames/core-engine/README.md

 If you have any suggestions or problems, feel free to contact me or simply create an issue on Bitbucket.

 > - Interfaces for System (Window, Events, Time), Graphics (Camera, View Frustum), Audio and Input
-> - Asynchronous Resource Management, Textures, Sounds, Shaders and Models
+> - Asynchronous Resource Management, Textures, Sounds, Shaders, Models and Music
 > - SIMD Math (Basics, Vector, Matrix), Utilities (Data, Random, Splines), Threads and Timer
 > - HTML Log and Configuration File